sanjeevpatil804/sanjeevpatil804/README.md

 ## About Me
-I'm a recent graduate in [Your Degree] from [Your University], with a passion for unlocking insights from data and driving decision-making through machine learning and data analysis.
+I'm a recent graduate with master’s degree in data science, with a passion for unlocking insights from data and driving decision-making through machine learning and data analysis.
 My journey in data science began during my academic years, where I honed my skills in Python, R, and SQL, and developed a strong foundation in statistics and machine learning.

 ## Skills
 - **Programming Languages:** Python, SQL